We are a nonprofit worker center advocating for fair and equitable labor practices in the cannabis industry.

 - Resources, including the #1 blog for cannabis workers and our COVID-19 Resources Page

 An artivist and strategist, Savina has been involved in large-scale projects influencing change for social justice in the cannabis industry.
-As one of the three co-founders of Cannabis Workers Coalition, Savina is responsible for the vision, strategy, and fundraising efforts for CWC as it expands across the state.
+As co-founder and executive director of Cannabis Workers Coalition, Savina is responsible for the vision, strategy, and fundraising efforts for CWC as it expands across the state.

 With an eye for detail, a curious mind, and almost ten years of working in the cannabis industry, Jess manages community projects and program outreach.
 Her desire is to create impact within the cannabis community and to establish a more inclusive and equal opportunity space for BIPOC to thrive in.